 The latest news from Edmonds Community College

-Feature Writing, Sculpture, and African-American History: Take a Humanities class
+Feature Writing, Sculpture, and African-American History: Take a Humanities class this spring!

 Spring classes, April 4-June 17, in the Humanities at Edmonds Community College include: